Trump to drop preferential trade treatment for India; Delhi plays down impact

 "Discussions are on with the United States, and given cordial and strong ties, (we are) keeping retaliatory tariffs out of it," he added.

-Last week, India delayed until Apr 1 higher tariffs on some US imports announced earlier, in response to the Trump administration's refusal to exempt it from new steel and aluminum tariffs.
+Last week, India delayed until April 1 higher tariffs on some U.S. imports announced earlier, in response to the Trump administration's refusal to exempt it from new steel and aluminum tariffs.

 POLITICAL PRICE